Harish-7810/CI-CD_tool/README.md

 # Jenkins UI - Alternative Interface

 A modern, responsive web-based alternative interface for Jenkins built with Python Flask and Bootstrap.
-This application provides a clean, user-friendly interface to interact with your Jenkins server while maintaining all the core functionality.
+This application provides a clean, user-friendly interface to interact with your Jenkins server while maintaining all the core functionality, enhanced with **AI-powered repository analysis and automated pipeline generation**.

 ## Features